ChildeRowland/photo-recall-MEAN2.0/DEVLOG.md

 1. ng build rewrites everything in the dist folder, so this has to be done for every deploy.

 ###Solution:
-Instead of trying to hack into the ngbuild script that Angular2 is using, I'm using gulp to copy all the files created in the dist directory into a heroku directory.
-Gulp scripts clean the heroku directory without touching the .git files, then add a package.json.
+Instead of trying to hack into the ngbuild script that Angular2 is using, I'm using gulp to copy all the files created in the dist directory into a Heroku directory.
+Gulp scripts clean the Heroku directory without touching the .git files, then add a package.json.

 --------------------------------